Court Offices - Court Related Offices -

 Can you locate a missing parent?

 Over the years the computer systems have enhanced our ability to locate absent parents.
-We deal with all 50 states and countries that have a treaty with the
+We deal with all 50 states and countries that have a treaty with the US.
+Chances are very good that we'll locate any absent parent.

 What if I am not the father?